dntstck/blog/scheduled/devserver-portable-env.md

 <br><sup>Success!</sup>
 </figure>

-<p>There we have it, portable dev environments on my CM5, which are created and deployed using a simply Bash script.</p>
+<p>There we have it, portable dev environments on my CM5, which are created and deployed using a simple Bash script.</p>

-<p> Catch you next time, where we will be going a bit further with this script.
+<p> Catch you next time, where we will be going a bit further with this script.<br>
 - Dru</p>

 <h1 id="code"><em>Code</em></h1>